Haivision/srt/docs/API.md

 Types used in socket options
 ----------------------------

-Possible types of options are:
+Possible types of socket options are:

-* `int32_t` - usually you can treat it as `int` equivalent, as this type wasn't changed the size on 64-bit systems, although the definition is using `int32_t` type so that the bit size is fixed by definition.
+* `int32_t` - this type can usually be treated as an `int` equivalent since this type does not change size on 64-bit systems.
+For clarity, options use this fixed size integer.
 In some cases the value is expressed using an enumeration type (see below).

-* `int64_t` - some options need the paramter specified as 64-bit integer
+* `int64_t` - Some options need the paramter specified as 64-bit integer

-* `bool` - You need to use a boolean type, the builtin one in C++ and the one from `<stdbool.h>` for C, although when setting an option, passing the value through `int` type is also tolerated and properly recognized.
-When getting an option, however, you better use the `bool` type, although you can risk passing a variable of `int` type initialized with 0 and then check if the resulting value is equal to 0 (just don't compare the result with 1).
+* `bool` - Requires the use of a boolean type (`<stdbool.h>` for C, or built-in for C++).
+When setting an option, passing the value through an `int` type is also properly recognized.
+When getting an option, however, you should use the `bool` type, although you can risk passing a variable of `int` type initialized with 0 and then check if the resulting value is equal to 0 (just don't compare the result with 1).

-* `string` - When setting, you pass the character array pointer as value and the string length as length.
-When getting, you have to pass a long enough array (with specified size in the size variable).
+* `string` - When setting an option, pass the character array pointer as value and the string length as length.
+When getting, pass an array of sufficient size (as specified in the size variable).
 Every option with this type that can be read should specify the maximum length of that array.

 Enumeration types used in options
 ---------------------------------

-### 1. `SRT_TRANSTYPE`.
+### 1. `SRT_TRANSTYPE`

 Used by `SRTO_TRANSTYPE` option:

 * `SRTT_LIVE`: Live mode.
 * `SRTT_FILE`: File mode.